seatsurfing/docs/src/auth-provider/keycloak.md

 You can connect your [Keycloak](https://www.keycloak.org/)-instance as an Auth Provider for Seatsurfing.

 ## 1. Configure your Keycloak-instance
-1. Log in to your instance' admninistration console.
+1. Log in to your instance' administration console.
 1. Goto Clients and click Create.
 1. Choose a Client-ID, select openid-connect and enter as Root URL the complete URL of your Seatsurfing installation and click Save.
 1. Now Change Access Type to confidential.